Share Your Escapes: Ella in Stockholm

 Equality is everyone having shoes.
 Equity is each of us having shoes that fit.

-We want to put Equity into the heart of what our Networks do in 2023, not because we can do everything, but because we want to acknowledge that each of us has different potential and has travelled a different path.
+We want to put Equity into the heart of what our Networks do, not because we can do everything, but because we want to acknowledge that each of us has different potential and has travelled a different path.

 Introducing our Mental Health First Aiders